A Polyakov formula for sectors: Determinant of the Laplacian on rectangles

 Consequently the spectral zeta function has the following expression:

-\begin{proof}[Proof of Proposition \ref{prop:mdr}] We would like to use the computations in \cite[p.
+\begin{proof}[Proof of Theorem \ref{thm:mdr}] We would like to use the computations in \cite[p.
 204--205]{OPS}, and so we relate the above expression for the zeta function to the corresponding expression in \cite{OPS} for the torus by

 By \cite[p.
 204--205]{OPS},

 satisfies

 where $\eta$ is the Dedekind $\eta$ function.
 Consequently,